Parsl/parsl/docs/userguide/data.rst

 ^^^^^

-The `rsync` utility can be used to transfer files in the `file:` scheme in configurations where workers cannot access the submit side filesystem directly, such as when executing on an AWS EC2 instance.
-Instead, the submit side filesystem must be exposed using rsync.
+The `rsync` utility can be used to transfer files in the `file:` scheme in configurations where workers cannot access the submit-side file system directly, such as when executing on an AWS EC2 instance or on a cluster without a shared file syste.
+However, the submit-side file system must be exposed using rsync.

 rsync Configuration
 """""""""""""""""""